A Sporting Chance (1919 Paramount film): Plot

-As described in a film magazine, Carey Brent (Clayton), berated by her father Peter Brent (Standing) for yielding to impulses that lead to minor disasters, disobeys him in deciding to employ an escaping convict Paul Sayre (Holt) as a chauffeur, thus aiding him in eluding officers.
-In this capacity he keeps careful watch over her as she seeks to rid her stepmother of what she believes to be the dangerous attentions of Ralph Seward (Davies), who is seemingly favored by that lady.
-Wishing to spare her father pain, she wins the man over from Mrs. Brent (Nilsson), only to eventually discover that he is a blackmailer seeking to dispose of innocent though incriminating letters written by her stepmother when a young and romantic girl.
+As described in a film magazine, Carey Brent, berated by her father Peter Brent for yielding to impulses that lead to minor disasters, disobeys him in deciding to employ an escaping convict Paul Sayre as a chauffeur, thus aiding him in eluding officers.
+In this capacity he keeps careful watch over her as she seeks to rid her stepmother of what she believes to be the dangerous attentions of Ralph Seward, who is seemingly favored by that lady.
+Wishing to spare her father pain, she wins the man over from Mrs. Brent, only to eventually discover that he is a blackmailer seeking to dispose of innocent though incriminating letters written by her stepmother when a young and romantic girl.
 Carey goes to his apartments in his absence to find the letters, but Seward's arrival traps her.
 At the critical moment the convict-chauffeur breaks in, whips Seward, recovers the letters, and effects Carey's escape.
 When he arrives home later, Carey warns him of a bulletin she has seen announcing the capture of himself.
 It turns out that he is a salesman whom the convict had forced to exchange clothes with him.
 Carey and Paul are married.